CHT2531/object-oriented-javascript/notes.md

     * Using constructor functions.
     * ES2015 Classes.

-The following looks at using ES2015 classes
+The following looks at using ES2015 classes.

 ### ES2015 Classes
 More recent versions of JavaScript provide a ```class``` syntax.
 This is to make OOP in JavaScript look a bit more like other OOP languages.
-However, this is just *syntactic sugar*, underneath the code is still using ```prototype``` to share functions between different objects.

 ```javascript
 class Employee{